 Guilt is a part of life and death.
 When my first dog died, I questioned myself.
 I felt guilty because I allowed her weakened, exhausted body to be euthanized.
 What kind of monster willingly allows a veterinarian to stop a beloved pet’s life?
 These thoughts consumed me.
 I killed my dog.
 I felt it, I lived it, I had to get help to move through it.

 Nancy Carter is a loving dog mom from Buffalo, New York.
-On a seemingly ordinary day in June of 2013, Nancy and her son enjoyed a relaxing day together.
+On a seemingly ordinary day, Nancy and her son enjoyed a relaxing day together.
 As her son played guitar on the porch, Nancy went out to talk to her son for 10 minutes.